sophiej-104/58M-Biological-Data-Science-Project/README.md

 * ggcyto (Version 1.18.0)
 * patchwork (Version 1.1.1)

-The code here can be copied and run directly in R to install the packages
+The code here can be copied and run directly in R to install the packages:

 #Installing the tidyverse